irockafe/equitable_bus_lanes/README.md

 # equitable_bus_lanes
-Calculating the amount of traffic that MBTA buses eliminate and asserting that they deserve that much space on the roads.
-(Also, hopefully mapping
+Buses deserve as much road space as the traffic they displace.
+I calculate how much that is for MBTA buses.

+Currently a simple notebook.
+Hopefully I'll make some leaflet maps that show a hypothetical world where the MBTA did this.